-Task 8: Engine combustor noise signature analysis and advanced experimental set-up preparation
+Task 8: Engine combustor noise signature analysis and advanced experimental set-up preparation core noise analysis and identify the best way forward for experimental characterization.

 Experimental measurments and analysis of engine core noise configuration are required to characterize precisely the combustor signatures and better identified corresponding noise sources mechanism and generation.
 Results from these investigations are required to assess noise prediction tools and guide appropriately modeling techniques development.